 Luke Curno has studied Mammal ecology with Exeter University and is a keen amateur film-maker.
-He has just graduated with BA (first class) Honours in Film Production at Plymouth.
-Some of his work features on the group’s YouTube channel as well as numerous features on the Hawk and Owl website.
-He is a member of ‘A Focus on Nature’ and one of his highlight’s to date was to ring and satellite tag Golden Eagles with the RSPB in the Cairngorms in 2014. follow Luke on twitter
+He has just graduated with BA (first class) Honours in Film Production from Plymouth.
+Much of his work features on the group’s YouTube and Vimeo channels as well as numerous features on the Hawk and Owl website.
+He remains a member of ‘A Focus on Nature’ and one of his highlight’s to date was to ring and satellite tag Golden Eagles with the RSPB in the Cairngorms in 2014. follow Luke on twitter

 Bob Bosisto is a keen birdwatcher, with a particular interest in Birds of Prey.
 Bob monitors sites on the North Cornish coastline as well as numerous inland sites.
 He is a member and contributor of ‘A Focus on Nature’ Bob, as well as a keen conservationist, is also mad on football. follow Bob on twitter

 Steve Watson (Treasurer) is a raptor enthusiast with a particular interest in observing and understanding the behaviour of Peregrine Falcons in the field.
 He has produced and presented a series of illustrated talks on Peregrines and would like to extend this to other raptors.
 Steve regularly visits the group throughout the year from his Gloucester home and accompanies team members on field visits. follow Steve on twitter